 By using your buyer personas and by collecting and analyzing how your visitors engage with the content you produce, you can fine tune your content strategy to better target your audience.
 By tracking several metrics, including time spent on a page, engagement with the content (comments, social shares, likes, etc.), click-throughs, bounce rate, lead captures, and more, you can identify what content performs at the highest rate.
 You can then craft new content that’s aligned with what type of content performs well.
 For example, if you noticed that short-form content in list form performs well but long-form content without bullets or numbers does not, then you should have a pretty good idea of what future content should look like.

-These are just a few ways that data driven creative can work and why it’s changing the way the advertising industry operates.
+These are just a few ways that data driven creative can work and why it’s changing the way the advertising agency operates.
 Using the significant amount of data that you have access to in order to drive your creative marketing decisions will make it easier to successfully identify who your target audience is and how to reach them in a cost-efficient manner.